 Dust mites proliferate in areas that are dark and moist.
-Their favorite food is dead skin cells.
-This is why they like pillows and pillow cases.
-The buffet of dead skin cells is simply too good to resist for them.
-While this is perfectly alright for dust mites, people with allergies are suffering.
-Switching to a hypoallergenic pillow is a good alternative because it has been treated to resist the growth of these allergy-causing creatures.
-Hypoallergenic pillows will reduce symptoms such as nasal congestion and wheezing.
+Their favourite food is dead skin cells, much of which we shed as we sleep.
+This is why dust mites like bedding and in particular, pillows and pillowcases.
+Did you know that the average adult sheds up to 1.5 grams of dead skin cells a day?
+That’s enough to feed close to a million dust mites at a time!
+Unfortunately, this can cause issues in sensitive individuals especially those with allergies.
+Switching to a hypoallergenic pillow is a good alternative because it has been treated to resist the growth and proliferation of these allergy-causing critters.
+Hypoallergenic pillows have been proven to reduce allergy symptoms such as nasal congestion and wheezing.

 Easy Wash and Dry

-Doctors and experts agree that another way to reduce the infestation of dust mites is to wash pillows often.
+Doctors and experts agree that another way to reduce a dust mite infestation is to wash pillows often.
 The downside to owning a natural-fill pillow is that they are more complicated to wash and dry.
-Wool for example is hard to dry and if not dried correctly can harbor mould and mildew.
-Synthetic-fill hypoallergenic pillows however are easy to wash and dry quickly without losing their ability to repel dust mites.
-This easy maintenance makes them a good alternative to allergy sufferers.
+Silk cotton pillows, for instance, are hard to dry and can harbour mould and mildew if not dried correctly.
+They also have a tendency to clump up over time.
+Synthetic-fill hypoallergenic pillows, on the other hand, are easier to wash and dry quickly without losing their fluff or compromising their ability to repel dust mites.
+This easy maintenance makes them a good alternative for allergy sufferers.

-There are also a lot of choices when it comes to hypoallergenic pillows.
-Wool for instance is actually naturally hypoallergenic.
-This is because dust mites hate wool!
-It is also anti-bacterial.
-The only downside to owning a wool pillow is the cost since it is on the high-end side.
+There are also a lot of options when it comes to hypoallergenic pillows.
+Wool is a great choice as it is naturally hypoallergenic and anti-bacterial.
+The only downside to owning wool pillows is the cost since they’re usually on the high end.
 Check out wool pillows made from alpaca wool as they tend to be a bit cheaper.

-If you’re one of those people who wake up with a runny nose, sore throat or itchy eyes then you might have dust mite allergies.
-Many of these sufferers automatically turn to anti-allergy medication to manage their symptoms.
-This usually helps in the short run but usually returns again the next day after a night’s sleep.
-If this is the case switching to a hypoallergenic pillow might be a good option for a healthier and better start of the day.
+If you’re among those who wake up with a runny nose, sore throat, or itchy eyes then you might have dust mite allergies.
+Like many others, your first recourse might be to automatically turn to anti-allergy medication to manage your symptoms.
+This can help in the short run but the symptoms will only recur day in and day out because you’re not addressing the root cause.
+If this is the case, switching to hypoallergenic pillows might be a better option for a healthier and better start to the day.

-Allergies can be avoided if you know how.
-While there may be other underlying causes, hypoallergenic pillows are very affordable so they are not such a big risk.
+There are many ways to enjoy a good night’s rest even if you suffer from allergies.
+Allergies can be avoided when you get to the bottom of the problem.
+While there may be other underlying causes, dust mites are a huge factor and switching to hypoallergenic pillows is a very affordable way to reduce allergy triggers.
 For best results look for hypoallergenic pillows with high thread counts.